liangzuan1983/Vue2-patrol-admin/README.md

 [vue-element-admin](http://panjiachen.github.io/vue-element-admin) is a front-end management background integration solution.
 It based on [vue](https://github.com/vuejs/vue) and use the UI Toolkit [element](https://github.com/ElemeFE/element).

 It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
 It helps you build a large complex Single-Page Applications.
 I believe whatever your needs are, this project will help you.
+This project is based on [vue-element-admin](http://panjiachen.github.io/vue-element-admin) to realize business logic

 - [Preview](http://panjiachen.github.io/vue-element-admin)